levicherrin/aws-web-hosting/docs/staticWebsite/README.md

     - In the **Domain name** field, enter a wildcard subdomain (e.g., `*.example.com`).
     - Choose **Add another domain name** and enter the root domain (e.g., `example.com`).

 > [!NOTE]
 > Requesting a certificate with a wildcard subdomain and the root domain allows the same certificate to secure `www.example.com`, `blog.example.com`, and `example.com`.

     - Keep all other settings at their default values and choose **Request**.

         ![Request Certificate](phase3/requestCertificate.jpg)

-        >   [!IMPORTANT]
-        >   This step requires the ability to modify DNS records for the domain to validate the certificate request.

 2.  **Validate the ACM certificate request.**